dwightwatson/validating/README.md

 protected $injectUniqueIdentifier = true;
 ```

-Out of the box, we support both the Laravel `unique` rule as well as the [felixkiss/uniquewith-validator](https://github.com/felixkiss/uniquewith-validator) rule.
+Out of the box, we support the Laravel provided `unique` rule.
+We also support the popular [felixkiss/uniquewith-validator](https://github.com/felixkiss/uniquewith-validator) rule, but you'll need to opt-in.
+Just add `use \Watson\Validating\Injectors\UniqueWithInjector` after you've imported the validating trait.

 It's easy to support additional injection rules too, if you like.
 Say you wanted to support an additional rule you've got called `unique_ids` which simply takes the model's primary key (for whatever reason).
 You just need to add a camel-cased rule which accepts any existing parameters and the field name, and returns the replacement rule.